Seelengrab/RequiredInterfaces.jl/docs/src/interfaces.md

 `DataType`, but those are (for the most part) internal implementation details for giving some type to the type objects above, or are dispatch hacks and not relevant for this discussion.

-In general, these types are arranged in a lattice, formed by comparison with `<:`, the subtype relation.
+In general, these types are arranged in a [lattice](https://en.wikipedia.org/wiki/Lattice_(order)), formed by ordering according to `<:`, the subtype relation.

-This lattice has the following properties:
+This lattice has the following properties.
+The first five properties follow directly from being a lattice; the sixth is a result of our type system.

  * For all types `T`, `T <: Any` is `true`.
     * More informally, `Any` is the topmost type in the lattice (thus also called Top).